wp-plugins/healcode-mindbody-widget/readme.txt

 == Installation ==

+= Installing the Plugin =

+1. From within your WordPress dashboard, go to Plugins > Add New
+2. Search for "HealCode"
+3. Click "Install Now"
+4. Activate

+= Installing the Plugin (Developers) =

 1. Upload all the files and folders in the `healcode-mindbody-widget` folder to the `/wp-content/plugins/` directory
 2. In the admin panel under "Plugins" activate HealCode MINDBODY Widget